ReconfigureIO/reco-sdaccel/README.md

 Published versions of this is available on Jarvice.
 You can find the `reco-sdaccel` tool available under `/data/reco/$VERSION`, with a set of workflows in `/data/workflows/$VERSION`.

+## Architecture

+### reco-sdaccel

+Command line tools for scripting eTeak & Vivado to build & simulate Go code.

+### workflows

+Scripts for end user workflows to be deployed to the Jarvice platform.

+### jarvice

+Command line tools for working with & deploying workflows on the Jarvice platform.